PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Related Work

-\paragraph{Few-shot Text Classification} aims to build text classification model when few labeled data is available.
-Existing work mainly utilize the following categories.
-First, semi-supervised learning where unlabeled data, alongside usually small amounts of labeled data, is used for learning~\cite{mukherjee2020uncertainty,lee2021salnet}.
-For example, Subhabrata \textit{et al.} propose to jointly learn from a small set of labeled data and a large amount of unlabeled data with uncertainty using self-training ~\cite{mukherjee2020uncertainty}.
-Second, meta-learning frameworks such as metric-based~\cite{sui2020knowledge} and optimization-based approaches~\cite{bansal2019learning} are developed.
-Third, weakly supervised learning to derive weak labels~\cite{shu2020learning,meng2020text} or incorporating constraints~\cite{stewart2017label} to in addition to the limited clean labels to improve text classification.
-Other approaches user transfer learning to learn to adapt transferable information from the source domain to the target domain~\cite{gupta2020effective}, or leverage auxiliary tasks to improve the target tasks~\cite{xia2021metaxl,yin2020meta}.
+\paragraph{Few-shot Text Classification} aims to build a text classification model when few labeled instances are available.
+Generally, the few-shot text classification problem is connected to the following learning paradigms: (1) semi-supervised learning where unlabeled data, alongside a small amount of labeled data, is used for learning~\cite{mukherjee2020uncertainty,lee2021salnet}.
+For example, Subhabrata \textit{et al.} propose to jointly learn from limited labeled data and a large amount of unlabeled data with uncertainty-aware self-training ~\cite{mukherjee2020uncertainty}.
+(2) meta-learning frameworks such as metric-based~\cite{sui2020knowledge} and optimization-based approaches~\cite{bansal2019learning,yin2020meta}.
+(3) weakly supervised learning where weak labels are derived~\cite{shu2020learning,meng2020text} in addition to the limited clean labels to improve text classification.
+Other few-shot text classification approaches include transfer learning from the source domain to the target domain~\cite{gupta2020effective}, or leveraging auxiliary tasks to improve the target tasks~\cite{xia2021metaxl}.